smohammadi96/NLU_ATIS_dataset_RASA/README.md

 Weighted average .precision | 0.96 | 0.90 | 0.95 |
 Weighted average recall | 0.94 | 0.89 | 0.92 |
 Weighted average f1 score | 0.94 | 0.89 | 0.93 |

+In the first model, DIET is used as Entity extractor.
+As mentioned in the description, DIET can both classify intents and extract entities.
+In the second model, CRF is used as entity extractor, which has a lower efficiency than DIET.
+In the third model, MITIE Entity Extractor is used, which performs worse than DIET and better than CRF.